 1-2 Tbs Bourbon, rum or brandy (optional)

 ½ tsp Maldon sea salt flakes, or to taste

 ½ cup pecan nuts or walnuts

 Place dulce de leche or Top ‘n fill in a bowl and mix with electric beaters until smooth.
 Add the cream and continue whipping until thick and smooth.
 Gradually mix in the alcohol, if using and salt to taste.
 Scrape into a container with a lid, then freeze for 8 hours or overnight.

-Optional topping: Place pecans or walnuts in a small frying pan and stir over moderate heat until lightly toasted.
+Optional topping: Place pecans or walnuts in a small frying pan and stir over moderate heat until lightly toasted, then chop roughly.